• Skip to primary navigation

 How to Make Garlic Cheese Bread Bites

-Start by melting 4 Tablespoons of butter on the stovetop over low heat with the minced fresh garlic and parsley.
-You will also pre-heat the oven with your cast iron skillet inside, so it gets nice and hot.
+Make Garlic Herb Topping - Start by melting 4 Tablespoons of butter on the stovetop over low heat with the minced fresh garlic and parsley.
+You will also preheat the oven with your cast iron skillet inside, so it gets nice and hot.

-Next, evenly divide the pizza dough into 18 pieces and roll them into balls, approximately 1 ½ inches in diameter.
+Divide Pizza Dough - Next, evenly divide the pizza dough into 18 pieces and roll into balls.

 Butter, garlic, and parsley in a pot and round pieces of dough on a sheet pan.

-Take each dough ball and flatten it into a round, approximately 3 inches in diameter, and place 1-2 cheese curds in the middle.
+Stuff the Dough - Take each dough ball and flatten it into a round, approximately 3 inches in diameter, and put 1-2 cheese curds in the middle.
 (The curds come in different sizes, so one larger curd will fit perfectly, but for smaller curds, use 2 or 3.)

 Wrap the dough around the cheese curd and pinch the edges of the dough together to prevent the cheese from leaking out during baking.

-By this time both the skillet and oven should be preheated and you can take the skillet out.
-(Don’t forget to use a towel or oven mitt, it will be SUPER hot!)
+Add Dough to Skillet - By this time, both the skillet and oven should be preheated, so remove the skillet.
+(Don't forget to use a towel or oven mitt, it will be SUPER hot!)

-Add the remaining butter to the hot skillet and let it melt to coat the bottom.
-Next, place the cheese-stuffed dough balls, seam side down, in the hot buttered skillet.
+Add the remaining butter to the hot skillet and let it melt.
+Next, place the dough balls, seam side down, in the hot buttered skillet.

 Handholding a piece of dough with a cheese cheese curd in the middle and cheese, stuffed dough balls in a cast-iron skillet.